0

 per solution/ per location

-Each autonomous zone replaces an entire small team, while maintaining predictable service levels regardless of demand volatility or seasonality.
+What this means in practice: Each autonomous zone replaces an entire small team, while maintaining predictable service levels regardless of demand volatility or seasonality.

 L5 – Extra High Complexity